Sunday, December 22, 2024

 " It's quite possible to live a full life without a Y chromosome.
 In fact, more than half of the people on Earth -; women -; lack Y chromosomes and do just fine."

-Such a minute statement compared to the rest of the article yet it has a loud tone of unnecessary compensation.
-Clearly women are fine without a Y, but another X does cause problems men don't have to deal with.
+Such a fraction of a statement compared to the rest of the article yet it has a loud tone of unnecessary compensation.
+Clearly, women are fine without a Y, but another X does cause problems men don't have to deal with.
 That's the reality.

-As unfortunate as Autoimmune disease is, In a way males not having another X causing such issues as much is a more balanced model, yet on top of the physical advantages, but only to an extent because there's issues of having a Y and the absence of another X or a recombination peer for Y-
+As unfortunate as Autoimmune disease is, In a way males not having another X causing such issues as much is a more balanced model, yet on top of the physical advantages.
+But only to an extent because there's issues of having a Y and the absence of another X or an efficient recombination peer for Y- which is why women live longer, and if they do get sick, it's not for long.

 It goes both ways, a balance.

-It wouldn't then be necessary to say "Men get along just fine without another X, it's possible to live a full life without it" as if trying to prove something to someone or justify anything.
-It's unnecessary rhetoric.
+It wouldn't then be necessary to say "Men get along just fine without another X, it's possible to live a full life without it" as if trying to prove something to the audience or justify anything.
+It's unnecessary rhetoric, or even if the intent wasn't that, the framing was a little awkward.

-If more figures of academic authority stopped throwing cheap jabs at the Y Chromosome and overcompensating whenever a contrast between males and females comes up in this subject as if this is a competition or an indicative statement of women and men themselves, which it's NOT.
+Divorced from this source, If more figures of academic authority in general, let alone lower level outlets (including amateurs) stopped throwing cheap jabs at the Y Chromosome and overcompensating whenever a contrast between males and females comes up in this subject as if this is yet another competition or an indicative statement of women and men themselves, which it's NOT--

-And I stand by that, the article is solid information on the matter (disregarding that minute rhetoric)
+And I stand by that, the article is solid information on the matter (disregarding that moot, minor rhetoric)

 https://www.news-medical.net/news/20240201/X-chromosome-inactivation-and-its-role-in-autoimmune-susceptibility-in-females.aspx"